 Just occasionally we are asked to work on a piece of furniture that carries a bit of tenuous history to it.
 This sturdy desk was once at home in a school.
 Beyond that, is anyone’s guess.
 The desk certainly wasn’t much of a looker when it was acquired with the sole purpose of sprucing up with a shabby chic paint treatment.
+Because the plan was to accommodate this desk in the customer’s new home office.
+Perfect.

 With the work surface we were asked to do something a little bit different.
 We stripped down all the layers of peeling varnish revealing an attractive, if pitted, pine finish.
+Certainly old pine has a depth of colour that you don’t find in recently fabricated furniture.

 We have to say that the pine finish still bore a few hallmarks of school use.
 Ink can be difficult to remove from shabby chic furniture.
 But, we gave it a good go!